-Turbull Canyon offers hiking trails that are ideal to capture the sunset behind the L.A. skyline as seen in the beginning our third Los Angeles time-lapse video.
+Turnbull Canyon offers hiking trails that are ideal to capture the sunset behind the L.A. skyline as seen in the beginning of our third Los Angeles time-lapse video.
 I think this is the best spot to take photos of the sunset in Los Angeles.
 Obviously the same applies to moonsets, the only problem is that the park is not open at night.
-We don’t recommend you to stay after sunset or go hiking during the hours between sunset and sunrise, first because it is illegal, and second because when the neighbors see people or flashlights the call the L.A.
-Sheriff Department immediately and you will not get a warning ticket but a citation and you can also get arrested.
-For more information about this are of Los Angeles County read our article about Turnbull Canyon.
+We don’t recommend you to stay after sunset or go hiking during the hours between sunset and sunrise, first because it is illegal, and second because when the neighbors see people or flashlights they call the L.A.
+Sheriff’s Department immediately and you will not get a warning ticket but a citation and you can also get arrested.
+For more information about this area of Los Angeles County read our article about Turnbull Canyon.

 2. The Verdugo Mountains in Glendale

 The unobstructed views from these mountains are spectacular, especially after the rain.
 This is the best spot for panoramic photos in the entire Los Angeles metropolitan area.
-You can see the cities of Glendale, Burbank and Pasadena, Downtown L.A. and also Palos Verdes and Long Beach.
+You can see the cities of Glendale, Burbank, Pasadena, Downtown L.A., and also Palos Verdes, and Long Beach.
 There is plenty of street parking on Sunshine Drive in Glendale.
-Hike on Las Flores Motorway for about two hours, be careful with bears, bob cats and mountain lions, and enjoy the views!
+Hike on Las Flores Motorway for about two hours, be careful with bears, bobcats, and mountain lions, and enjoy the views!
 It’s open 24 hours a day.
 This trail has been rated as moderate by hiking experts.
 You sure will feel that you got a nice workout when you get back to your car!

 3. Piuma Road in Malibu

-This is road offers incredible views of Malibu Canyon Road, Santa Monica and Calabasas from different lookouts.
-The road is full of dangerous curves where many fatal accidents have occurred, therefore you have to be alert behind the wheel when driving at any time of the day, however don’t get discouraged, the views are absolutely amazing, so go shoot as you as you have the opportunity.
+This road offers incredible views of Malibu Canyon Road, Santa Monica, and Calabasas from different lookouts.
+The road is full of dangerous curves where many fatal accidents have occurred, therefore you have to be alert behind the wheel when driving at any time of the day, however, don’t get discouraged, the views are amazing, so go shoot as you have the opportunity.
 This is one of the best spots to photograph a bed of clouds at night in Los Angeles, especially between the months of May and June.

 4. Wonder View Trail in Hollywood

-Hike this trail and you will have the best panoramic views of Hollywood, then hiking this trail is a must.
+If you’re looking for the best panoramic views of Hollywood, then hiking this trail is a must.
 You can park your vehicle on Wonder View Drive as there is plenty of street parking available.
-Although this trail has been rated as moderate by hiking experts, but it’s long and the terrain is not flat.
-If you want to see this photo in action then watch our fourth Los Angeles time-lapse video.
+Although this trail has been rated as moderate by hiking experts, it’s quite long and the terrain is not flat.
+To see how beautiful the view is, watch our fourth Los Angeles time-lapse video.
 This place is one of the top 5 locations for photography in L.A.

 5. Flat Rock Point in Palos Verdes

-From this spot you can snap the Pacific Ocean, Redondo Beach and the L.A. skyline within the same frame but you will need a telephoto lens because it can get really windy in that area.
-Once you are there you will have unlimited views of the ocean, Catalina Island and Santa Monica.
-There is plenty of street parking, however take into account that this place is extremely popular all year long.
-Plan accordingly and try to visit Flat Rock Point after it rains.
+From this location, you can capture stunning shots of the Pacific Ocean, Redondo Beach, and the Los Angeles skyline all within the same frame.
+However, you will need a telephoto lens as the area can get quite windy.
+Once you arrive, you will be treated to endless views of the ocean, Catalina Island, and Santa Monica.
+Street parking is available, but keep in mind that this spot is extremely popular throughout the year.
+Plan accordingly and consider visiting Flat Rock Point after it rains.
 This is another location that I consider to be one of the best places to take pictures in Los Angeles.